harshitmalhotra/online-compiler/README.md

 ## About

-This is a web application developed as part of a course project.
+This is a web application developed as part of a btp project.
 Users can use the C, C++, Java and Python compilers.

 Users can do two things: